Scintillating scotoma: Causes

 Scintillating scotomas are most commonly caused by cortical spreading depression, a pattern of changes in the behavior of nerves in the brain during a migraine.
 Migraines, in turn, may be caused by genetic influences and hormones.
-People with migraines often self-report triggers for migraines involving stress or foods, or bright lights.
+People with migraines often self-report migraine triggers involving stress or foods, or bright lights.
 While monosodium glutamate (MSG) is frequently reported as a dietary trigger, other scientific studies do not support this claim.

 The Framingham Heart Study, published in 1998, surveyed 5,070 people between ages 30 and 62 and found that scintillating scotomas without other symptoms occurred in 1.23% of the group.
 The study did not find a link between late-life onset scintillating scotoma and stroke.

 Prognosis

 Symptoms typically appear gradually over 5 to 20 minutes and generally last less than 60 minutes, leading to the headache in classic migraine with aura, or resolving without consequence in acephalgic migraine.
 For many sufferers, scintillating scotoma is first experienced as a prodrome to migraine, then without migraine later in life.
 Typically the scotoma resolves spontaneously within the stated time frame, leaving no subsequent symptoms, though some report fatigue, nausea, and dizziness as sequelae.